shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-usage-constraints.md

 Xandr limits the number of line items, campaigns, creatives, publishers, sites, and placements that you can have on the platform.
 In addition, Xandr limits the number of domains that can be used in a single domain list and the number of certain targets that can be used in a single profile.
 You can use the [Object Limit Service](./object-limit-service.md) to view your limits and proactively monitor your usage.

 > [!TIP]
 > For all object types except creatives, both active and inactive objects are counted against the limit.
-For creatives, only <u>non-expired</u> objects are counted against the limit.
+For creatives, only non-expired objects are counted against the limit.
 A creative expires when it has neither served nor been modified in 45 days.

 For most clients, the default object limits are as follows: